 - American Heart Association CPR, AED, First Aid

-- MA Department Early Education and Care: PreSchool Teacher Cerification
+- MA Department Early Education and Care: PreSchool Teacher Certification

-- MA Department Early Education and Care: Infant and Toddler Teacher Cerification (additional)
+- MA Department Early Education and Care: Infant and Toddler Teacher Certification (additional)

-GRADE 9 EXPLORATORY – COURSE #ECX 1.4 CREDITS Students participate in hands-on activities introduced to the field of Early Childhood Education and receive exposure to safety topicsinside/outside the preschool environment.
+GRADE 9 EXPLORATORY – COURSE #ECX Students participate in hands-on activities introduced to the field of Early Childhood Education and receive exposure to safety topics inside/outside the preschool environment.

-GRADE 10 SHOP – COURSE #EC2 20 CREDITS Students are introduced to planning and implementing daily activities under the supervision of head teachers.
+GRADE 10 SHOP – COURSE #EC2 Students are introduced to planning and implementing daily activities under the supervision of head teachers.
 The sophomore curriculum includes lesson planning, introduction to careers in Early Childhood Education, and the physical, intellectual, emotional and social development of preschool aged children.
 Students learn how to appropriately talk to children and impart age appropriate behavior management techniques.
 Grade 10 ECE students gain an understanding of the importance of learning through play in all areas of the preschool curriculum and develop teamwork skills by working closely with Grade 12 students.
-Students will also prepare to become OSHA certified by the end of their sophomore year.

-GRADE 11 SHOP – COURSE #EC3 25 CREDITS Students plan, implement, and direct weekly thematic based units.
+GRADE 11 SHOP – COURSE #EC3 Students plan, implement, and direct weekly thematic based units.
 Students also work on bulletin boards, children’s portfolios and end of the year preschool evaluations, and take an active role in guiding freshmen in exploratory.

-GRADE 11 RELATED – COURSE #EC3R 5 CREDITS Students explore the field of early childhood education through understanding the traits of a quality child care program.
+GRADE 11 RELATED – COURSE #EC3R Students explore the field of early childhood education through understanding the traits of a quality child care program.
 They become aware of the characteristics that make up a competent child care professional and learn what is required to operate a child care center effectively.
 Furthermore, students learn how to set up an appropriate environment for children to learn and understand and implement health and safety practices.
 Juniors also participate in yoga certification.